 - My responsibility to those that undergo my coaching and ensuring the success of theirs

-- I am extremely results-orientated, so I am always making sure I am reaching goals I have set for myself.
-I go out of my way to usually exceed my own expectations, which makes everything I do reward and well worth it
+- I am extremely results-orientated, so I am always making sure I am reaching the goals I have set for myself.
+I go out of my way to usually exceed my own expectations, which makes everything I do rewarding and well worth it

 Things you can’t do without on a typical day?